Pa. Kappa Gamma Society International holds state convention

 Nearly 140 women attended Pennsylvania State Organization of Delta Kappa Gamma Society International State Convention held June 11-13 at the Hilton Scranton & Conference Center in Scranton.

-Four members from Pi Chapter attended: Deb Johnson, Pi chapter president and State Membership Committee member; Greta Marie Taft, state parliamentarian; Bonnie Miller, secretary; and Kay Stuart, treasurer.
+Four members from Pi Chapter including Deb Johnson, Pi chapter president and State Membership Committee member; Greta Marie Taft, state parliamentarian; Bonnie Miller, secretary; and Kay Stuart, treasurer, attended the state convention.

 Greta Marie Taft was installed as state corresponding secretary.
-She will be responsible for assisting others on the state leadership team, as they plan the work of the state organization.
+She will be responsible for assisting others on the state leadership team in a variety of ways, as they plan the work of the state organization.
 Taft also participated in the state chorus.

 Pi Chapter members recently held a picnic meeting at the home of Vonda Reed.
 Members enjoyed a grand tour of “Studio V,” Reed’s version of a “she shed.”
 Projects discussed included the Classroom Enrichment wreath raffle, children’s book distribution, chicken barbecue to support the Grant in Aid to a student teacher next year, and more.